Phu1237/laragon/README.md

   - Prevent some git bugs with your code in /www folder
 - Update Laragon
   - This method just works when you **clone** this repo.
-  - This method is working as a **hard-reset** all your Laragon files of laragon and pulling new commits (changes) from the repo.
+  - This method works as a **hard resetting** all your Laragon files of laragon and pulling new commits (changes) from the repo.
 You can call it "Update new version".
   - Be careful when you run it because it will **overwrite** your changes and **remove** your files.
   - This will **not affect** your files in:
-    - /bin/heidisql/portable_settings.txt (heidisql settings)
+    - /bin/heidisql/portable_settings.txt (HeidiSQL settings)
     - /data
     - /tmp
     - /usr (all of the laragon settings)